-The psychology major is built on the scientific method while a allowing students to explore psychology as a discipline and a career.
-As a natural science department in the Dietrich School of Arts and Sciences, the psychology major focuses on developing strong research and analytic skill while introducing students to a breadth of psychological topics.
-Understanding behavior through clinical, cognitive, developmental, health, and social psychology and just a few of your options when you enroll with us.
+The psychology major is built on the scientific method while allowing students to explore psychology as a discipline and a career.
+As a natural science department in the Dietrich School of Arts and Sciences, the psychology major focuses on developing strong research and analytical skills while introducing students to a breadth of psychological topics.
+Understanding behavior through clinical, cognitive, developmental, health, and social psychology are just a few of your options when you enroll with us.

 During your time here, you are encouraged to complement your coursework by taking advantage of a diverse array of opportunities.
-It could mean directed research or internships or even a topic of interest that you propose to the department.
-You also have the opportunity to leverage your time in honors psychology.
-That is an option for students who want to conduct their own research under the mentorship of a faculty member.
+This could mean enrolling in directed research or a field placement, or even proposing a topic of interest to study through the directed reading program.
+You also have the opportunity to leverage your time in honors psychology or serve as a teaching assistant.
 Whatever you choose, the department of psychology can and will prepare you for a variety of career and graduate school paths.

 Academics and Support

 One of the most important aspects of getting a college education is asking questions.
 Find information that may provide you with answers to some of the questions you may have.
-Just know that there are always lots of resources to help answer your questions.
+Just know that there are many resources to help answer your questions.
 If you don’t find it on the website, stop by the office in Sennott Square or email us.
-We’re here for you.

 Experiential and Enhanced Learning

 Experiential learning takes place outside the classroom when you pursue research with faculty, internships, or service learning.
 We encourage you to consider it as part of your educational experience at Pitt.

 Organizations and Scholarships